michaelmonson/zombie/README.md

 Go to http://localhost:3000 and login via facebook or local.
 Once you are logged in you can send simple chat messages to yourself.

+###To update to the latest boilerplate

+When you want to bring your repo to the latest boilerplate code, run the following:

+    git fetch git://github.com/ifit/node-boilerplate.git master:node-boilerplate-updates
+    git checkout <your-working-repo>
+    git merge node-boilerplate-updates
+    # merge any conflicts
+    make update

 ###Additional Features: